True Or False Patches Add Functionality To Code

 Best Practices for Applying Patches

-To ensure that patches are applied effectively and minimize the risk of introducing new problems, it's important to follow these best practices:
+To see to it that patches are applied effectively and minimize the risk of introducing new problems, don't forget to follow these best practices:

 • Thoroughly Test Patches: Before applying a patch to a production environment, it should be thoroughly tested in a staging environment to identify any potential issues.